LeoTsui/CS259D_Notes_HW/notes/A-IDS.md

     * Anomaly IDS
         * Detect novel attacks
         * More FP
-    * Decision-Tree-based IDS
-        * Detects well on DoS
-        * Fail on user-to-root and remote-to-local attacks
     * **Perform differently in different environments**
     * **No Free Lunch Theorem**
 * Combination IDSs
     * High cost
+    * Majority voting
     * Incorrect
-    * Majority Voting
+        * Majority can be wrong
 * Hedge/Boosting
     * Online learning framework
     * Chose best IDS in period T
     * Destroy the superiority of the best IDS by changing the attacks all the time
-        * All perform badly
+    * All IDSs perform badly
 * Adaptability of the IDS
     * Adapt to dynamic adversarial environments
     * How to choose the best